dilushamadushan/TeamZero_TECMIS/README.md

 ### Medical

-The `Medical` table stores about mediacal information  os All Student.
+The `Medical` table stores about mediacal information of All Student.

 | Field           | Type        | Null | Key | Default |
 |-----------------|-------------|------|-----|---------|